General terms and conditions for the participation in lempertz:projects

 1. General information.
-The following general terms and conditions apply to the participation in so-called Online Only Auctions (hereafter referred to as “lempertz:projects“) carried out by Kunsthaus Lempertz KG, Neumarkt 3, 50667 Cologne (hereafter referred to as “Lempertz”), in cooperation with Venator & Hanstein KG, Cäcilienstr.
+The following general terms and conditions apply to the participation in so-called timed auctions (hereafter referred to as “lempertz:projects“) carried out by Kunsthaus Lempertz KG, Neumarkt 3, 50667 Cologne (hereafter referred to as “Lempertz”), in cooperation with Venator & Hanstein KG, Cäcilienstr.
 48, 50667 Cologne.

 Lempertz sells within lempertz:projects as commission agent in its own name on account of its clients (sellers), who remain anonymous.